nedrysoft/pingnoo/README.md

 #### Ribbon Bar

 The user interface uses a Ribbon style toolbar (as seen in applications such as Microsoft Office).
-To build the designer plugin set the cmake option `Pingnoo_Build_RibbonDesignerPlugin` to `ON`, this will create the plugin in the `bin` folder which will then need to be copied to the Qt `plugins` folder.
+To build the designer plugin set the CMake option `Pingnoo_Build_RibbonDesignerPlugin` to `ON`, this will create the plugin in the `bin` folder which you will then need to copy to the Qt `plugins` folder.

 #### Mac OS

-The gatekeeper requirements in Mac OS mean that the application needs to be signed and notarized to run without user interaction for allowing the application to run.
+The gatekeeper requirements in Mac OS mean that the application needs to be signed and notarised to run without user interaction for allowing the application to run.
 You will require a full developer account to obtain a code signing certificate that is valid for gatekeeper authentication.

 # Credits

-The following third party libraries/assets/tools/services have been used in the development of Pingnoo.
+Pingnoo uses the following third-party libraries/assets/tools/services in the development of Pingnoo.

 - [Qt](https://www.qt.io/download) - cross platform framework, licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 - [cmake](www.cmake.org) - cross platform project build system, licensed under [BSD license](https://gitlab.kitware.com/cmake/cmake/raw/master/Copyright.txt).